Replacing Tunable Parameters in Weather and Climate Models with State-Dependent Functions using Reinforcement Learning

 \texttt{ebm-v3}:~Designed to more closely reflect operational GCMs, this variant introduces a central \texttt{climlab} parent process that integrates the global EBM state.
 Subdomain RL agents act on latitudinal subregions and transmit their updated \(A\) and \(B\) OLR parameters to the parent, which advances the full simulation and broadcasts the updated temperature profile back to each agent.
+Albedo parameters \(\alpha_0\), \(\alpha_2\) and the diffusive transport parameter \(D\) are transmitted too but spatially averaged by the parent due to limitations in the \texttt{climlab} implementation.
 Communication is handled by SmartSim with SmartRedis, while synchronisation of the policy network weights is performed via FedAvg after every \(K\) episodes.
 Together with a decentralised architecture, this setup simulates RL–numerical model coupling with realistic spatial hierarchy and efficient inter-process communication.